ngandrass/truenas-spindown-timer/README.md

 # TrueNAS Spindown Timer

 _Monitors drive I/O and forces HDD spindown after a given idle period.
 Resistant to S.M.A.R.T. reads._

 Disk spindown has always been an issue for various TrueNAS / FreeNAS users.
 This script utilizes `iostat` to detect I/O operations (reads, writes) on each disk.
 If a disk was neither read nor written for a given period of time, it is considered idle and is spun down.

 Periodic reads of S.M.A.R.T. data performed by the smartctl service are excluded.
-This allows users to have S.M.A.R.T. reporting enabled while still being able to automatically spin down disks.
+This allows users to have S.M.A.R.T. reporting enabled while being able to automatically spin down disks.
 The script moreover is immune to the periodic disk temperature reads in newer versions of TrueNAS.

 Successfully tested on (most relevant):
   * **`TrueNAS-13.0-U3.1 (Core)`**
-  * **`TrueNAS SCALE 22.02.3`**
+  * **`TrueNAS SCALE 22.12.0`**
   * `TrueNAS-12.0 (Core)`
   * `FreeNAS-11.3`